Sonia holds meeting with Congress MPs from poll-bound Punjab | Politics

 The meeting also comes in the wake of incidents of alleged sacrilege attempts at the Golden Temple in Amritsar and in Kapurthala, and the subsequent lynching of two men.

-Sources said former Punjab chief minister Amarinder Singh's wife Preneet Nair, who is the Congress MP from Patiala, did not attend the meeting.
+Sources said former Punjab chief minister Amarinder Singh's wife Preneet Kaur, who is the Congress MP from Patiala, did not attend the meeting.

 It is learnt that Gandhi sought the opinion of the MPs on the party's prospects in the 2022 Punjab Assembly polls.